cpscictdd4/DistVec-Routing-in-C/README.md

-# NOTE:
+## "Distributed Asynchronous Distance Vector Routing" (using Bellman-Ford Shortest-Path Algorithm)

-## Assignment taken from online course material for "Computer Networking: A Top-Down Approach, 8th Edition" by Jim Kurose
+### NOTE: Assignment taken from online course material for "Computer Networking: A Top-Down Approach, 8th Edition" by Jim Kurose
-## Programming Assignment: "Distributed Asynchronous Distance Vector Routing" (using Bellman-Ford Shortest-Path Algorithm)

 The routines you will write.
 For the basic part of the assignment, you are to write the following routines which will ``execute'' asynchronously within the emulated environment that we have written for this assignment.